Water quality alerts

 Current alerts

-There has been a significant bloom of the algae Karenia mikimotoi in the waters around the Fleurieu Peninsula including Goolwa Beach, Chiton Rocks and Port Elliot, and may impact other areas.
+There have been reports of a significant bloom of algae affecting the waters around the Southern Fleurieu Peninsula, Yorke Peninsula and Kangaroo Island.

 This bloom can travel depending on weather and water conditions.